If you are logged in, your referral link [?] is automatically included below.

 5. A Six Sigma Case Study-Tutorial for IT Call Center in SIX parts.

-In this case study of an IT services business, benchmarking helped quantify what the business already knew ? its competitive position was not secure.
+In this case study of an IT services business, benchmarking helped quantify what the business already knew – its competitive position was not secure.
 There are several ways the company might have responded to the challenge.
-After working through the benchmarks and other data and with the help of a Black Belt, they were able to distill enough clues and evidence in the top-level industry figures to select a DMAIC project they could sponsor with facts and supporting data.
+After working through the benchmarks and other data and with the help of a Black Belt, they could distill enough clues and evidence in the top-level industry figures to select a DMAIC project they could sponsor with facts and supporting data.

 This case study is an extended version of the previous case study and walks you step-by-step through the DMAIC phases applied to the problem.